First it was Legerweb, then Leger Opinion Surveys and now it’s LEO.

 I’ll be interested to see if I get any email invites for surveys but I doubt it.
 This is the biggest reason you’re really going to struggle to earn any money at all with this site.
 It could take you six months or more just to reach the $20 cashout limit.

-It may be different for you if you have children or own your house say, but for me this is not a serious money earner.
+It may be different for you if you have children or own your own house say, but for me, this is not a serious money earner.

-Businesses who want consumer opinions are starting to turn to Facebook and Twitter to get quicker, more honest feedback meaning less and less surveys available.
+Businesses who want consumer opinions are starting to turn to Facebook and Twitter to get quicker, more honest feedback meaning fewer surveys are available.

 At $0.25 – $1.00 per survey it doesn’t take a genius to see taking surveys is not a legitimate option to earn extra money.

-I don’t think Legerweb is a scam but I don’t think it’s a legitimate way to make any money either.
-The registration process is long, tedious and frankly, invasive and there’s no surveys to take at the end of it.
+I don’t think LEO is a scam but I don’t think it’s a legitimate way to make money either.
+The registration process is long, tedious and frankly, invasive and there are no surveys to take at the end of it.

-When you look at all the so-called paid survey sites out there, you’re very rarely going to make you more than $10 a month, which is why in 2014 I quit taking surveys altogether and learned how to create my own internet business instead.
+When you look at all the so-called paid survey sites out there, you’re very rarely going to make you more than $10 a month, which is why I quit taking surveys and started an online business instead.

-Yes, you’re going to need to invest the time and effort to make your business grow initially, but the amount has the potential to overtake your full-time income for years to come.
+Yes, you need to invest time and effort to make your business grow initially, but eventually you can replace your full-time income.